azhirnov/cpu-gpu-arch/gpu/ARM-Mali_Guide.md

 * Workgroup sizes: [1]
 	- The GPU hardware can split up, and then merge, workgroups during shader core resource scheduling.
 If barriers or shared memory are used, then GPUs cannot do this with workgroups.
+	- Large workgroup sizes restrict the number of registers that are available to each work item in this scenario.
+In turn, forcing shader programs to use stack memory if insufficient registers are available.
 	- Use 64 as a baseline workgroup size.
-Do not use more than 64 threads per workgroup.
 	- When working with images or textures, use a square execution dimension, for example 8x8, to exploit optimal 2D cache locality.
 	- Do not assume that barriers with small workgroups are free from performance costs.
-	- For barriers, smaller workgroups are less expensive.

 * Shared memory: [1]
 	- Arm GPUs do not implement dedicated on-chip shared memory for compute shaders.
 The shared memory that is available to use is system RAM that is backed up by the load-store cache.
 	- Keep your shared memory as small as possible, as it reduces the chance of thrashing the data cache.
 	- Do not copy data from global memory to shared memory on Arm GPUs.
 Doing so pollutes the caches.
+	- For barriers, smaller workgroups are less expensive.

 * FP16: [1]
 	- If using explicit FP16, make sure to vectorize the code by using f16vec2 or f16vec4.
 Modern GPU architectures use packed f16x2 instructions to improve arithmetic performance.
 Scalar float16_t does not gain the same benefit.